chillupparth/CSI-Task/README.md

 run mpm install

-and then run nodemon app.js and the app will be live on localhost:3000
+and then run nodemon app.js in your terminal and the app will be live on localhost:3000